LawerenceLee/django_proj_builder/README.md

 ## CODING DOJO Folks
 Just add this script just inside your Django Project's Directory.

-* FYI: It will only generate project's within the same directory as its self.
+* FYI: It will only generate project's that are adjacent to the django_proj_builder dircectory.